 Once applicants have submitted their applications, they will need to send the following documents in order to be considered for a fellowship position:

 - Three letters of recommendation from an institution in which the applicant has trained.
-These letters should be addressed to Dr. Satish Tickoo the program director.
+Letters should be addressed to Dr. Satish Tickoo the program director.
 Please request letter writers add the following line after the heading (RE: Candidates Name, Program & Year Applying to)

 Stipend and Maintenance